appsynth-org/mtu-workshop-2024/lesson1/README.md

 After we logged-in, we have to adding a new server, please follow steps below.

 ### Adding new server on pgAdmin:
-1. Click menu `Object` > `Register` > `Server...`
+1. Locking and click `Add New Server` on Quick Links section.
+(Or click the Servers on left-hand side, then, click menu `Object` > `Register` > `Server...`)
+2. A dialog named `Register - Server` should show up
-2. In General tab, We need to enter server name, we will use `Docker PG`
+3. In General tab, We need to enter server name, we will use `Docker PG`
-3. Navigate to Connection tab
+4. Navigate to Connection tab
-4. Enter data follow as
+5. Enter data follow as
    - Host name/address: `postgresdb`
    - Port: `5432` (default)
    - Maintenance database: `employees`